Wallace McCain Centre for Pancreatic Cancer

 How to Get Referred

-You need a referral from your doctor to become a patient in this clinic.
-Our Centre reviews medical oncology referrals using specific criteria, including medical need, the availability of treatments not offered locally and current wait times for new patient consultations.
+You need a referral from your doctor to become a patient at the Wallace McCain Centre for Pancreatic Cancer at the Princess Margaret Cancer Centre.
+All medical oncology referrals are reviewed using specific criteria, including medical need, the availability of treatments not offered locally and current wait times for new patient consultations.
 For these reasons, acceptance to the McCain Clinic cannot be guaranteed.

 Instructions for Physicians